 - English Heritage says: A tunnel won’t remove the stones from sight.
 Removing the busy and noisy road means that there will be more opportunities for people to get out of their cars and explore the world heritage landscape that has for years been severed by the road.

 The Alliance says: Several generations of motorists and passengers value the view of the Stone monument from the A303: this would be lost.
 Most visitors would have to pay to see the Stones.
 Footpaths and byways would be fenced.
+Much of the WHS is private land.

 - English Heritage says: There is no evidence that the proposed tunnel will damage the Mesolithic site of Blick Mead.
 The proposed tunnel and any infrastructure needed to improve the Countess roundabout are well away from the site (Blick Mead is 700m away from the roundabout).
 Highways England is aware of the water table issues and will be assessing any potential impact on the site.